 generator, but still moderately flexible as is.
 This is the same one that has

-been availabe since we went public with the GeodSoft web site.
+been availabe since the GeodSoft web site went public.

 It's not identical.
-I have removed all traces of GeodSoft website style, format and navigation aids.
+I have removed all traces of the GeodSoft website style, format

 short license must be kept in the source but otherwise you can do anything you want